Is Mujhse Shaadi Karoge Ending Due To Low TRPs? Here's What Paras Has To Say!

 The show was supposed to go on for three months.
 But as per reports, the makers have decided to axe the show soon owing to low ratings.
 It is also speculated that neither Paras nor Sana is going to marry on the show and the show will get a comedy touch.

-However, Paras clarified that he hasn't heard anything as such and said that the show has been getting expected ratings.
+However, Paras clarified that he hasn't heard anything as such and said that the show has been getting ratings as expected.
 The actor also added that he will take the show till the end!

 Paras was quoted by Pinkvilla as saying, "There is no such thing that I have heard and in fact, the TRPs have just started coming in right now.
 In fact, my mother also keeps telling me that everyone has begun to recognize her as my mother and they also remember her dialogue from Bigg Boss 13.
 The show has Shehnaaz and Shehbaz has been doing well, there are popular boys and girls who have done great work."